HulaTime/appointments/README.md

 so it is currently still in both files.

 ##Done
+Unfortunately due to time constraints this test is unfinished, however the core functionality is in place and can be easilly extended for the final requirements.
+It also needs refactoring.

 - create a command line app that accepts a single argument, which is the time that the patient would like to book
 - The app should check which is the next available slot and book it.
 It should print the time of the appointment that was booked
 - Your app should accept a time (eg: 12:40)